Khakee: The Bihar Chapter

-Khakee: The Bihar Chapter is an Indian crime thriller streaming television series created and written by Neeraj Pandey.
-Produced by Shital Bhatia, under Friday Storytellers.
-It stars Karan Tacker, Avinash Tiwary, Abhimanyu Singh, Jatin Sarna, Ravi Kishan, Ashutosh Rana, Nikita Dutta, Aishwarya Sushmita, Anup Soni, Shraddha Das, Neeraj Kashyap and Bharat Jha.
+Khakee: The Bihar Chapter is an Indian action thriller television series created by Neeraj Pandey and written by Umashankar Singh.
+It was produced by Shital Bhatia, under Friday Storytellers.
+It stars Karan Tacker, Avinash Tiwary, Abhimanyu Singh, Brijeshwar Singh Jatin Sarna, Ravi Kishan, Ashutosh Rana, Nikita Dutta, Aishwarya Sushmita, Anup Soni, Shraddha Das, Neeraj Kashyap and Bharat Jha.

 The series premiered on Netflix on 25 November 2022.
+The series was renewed for a standalone sequel series, Khakee: The Bengal Chapter, in August 2023.

 Plot

 This series is based in Sheikhpura district, Nalanda district and Patna district.
 Chandan Mahato, who was actually Pintu Mahato in real life, is a member of Ashok Mahto gang, which has been active in Nalanda and Sheikhpura for many years.
-The story is about how Sheikhpura IPS Amit Lodha brings the Ashok Mahto gang to justice, while navigating his own personal issues.
+The story is about how Sheikhpura SP Amit Lodha brings the Ashok Mahto gang to justice, while navigating his personal issues.